T35: Short-Term National Research Service Award (NRSA)

 The NIDDK uses the Ruth L. Kirschstein National Research Service Award (Kirschstein-NRSA) Short-term training grants (T35s) to provide institutions with funds to support medical students for 2-3 months while they perform a research project, typically between their first and second years of school.
 Students are provided with a stipend and the institution receives a small allowance for supplies.

 Institutional short-term training grants provide stipends and training-related expenses for multiple students to pursue research projects under the guidance of experienced investigators.
 Selection of students is at the discretion of the PI, or a committee, at the institution.
 All the requirements of the NRSA programs apply.
 At least 50% of the medical student projects in a T35 sponsored by the NIDDK must be within the research mission of the NIDDK.
 Programs that do not maintain that level may be subject to slot reductions.

-Applications for eight, to a maximum of 32, short-term slots are submitted following the instructions in the current parent T35 funding opportunity announcement (FOA).
-Before applying, review the T35 slot locations, read the complete T35 FOA, then contact the program director to discuss the application.
+Applications for eight, to a maximum of 32, short-term slots are submitted following the instructions in the current parent T35 notice of funding opportunity (NOFO).
+Before applying, perform a keyword search using the NIH RePORTER system to see who NIDDK is currently supporting, read the complete T35 NOFO, then contact the program director to discuss the application.

 - January 25

 Arthur L. Castle, Ph.D., Director of trans-NIDDK Medical Student Training Programs